 1: United Kingdom: 1981-1987

 At the beginning of the 1980s, Graham was among the first photographers to unite contemporary colour with documentary practice.
 In 1981-82, he completed A1 - The Great North Road, a series of photographs along the length of the British A1 road, which had a transformative effect on the black-and-white tradition that had dominated British photography to that point.
-This work, along with his colour images of unemployment offices in Beyond Caring (1984-85) and the sectarian marked landscape of Northern Ireland in Troubled Land (1984-87), were pivotal in opening up a fresh area of photographic practice.
+This work, along with his colour images of unemployment offices in Beyond Caring (1984-85) and the sectarian marked landscape of Northern Ireland in Troubled Land (1984-87), were pivotal in opening up a fresh territory of photographic practice.

 2: Europe and Japan: 1988-1998